Aziz-680/responsive-restaurant-website-/README.md

 # responsive-restaurant-website-
-A simple restaurant website with responsive feature and dark mode, this code is only for educational purposes
+A simple restaurant website with a responsive feature and dark mode.
+This code is only for educational purposes

+Please add the .css files to a folder named "CSS"

+Also, create another folder named "images" and add the image you want.